Dealing with swallowing problems after stroke

 If you’re finding it hard to swallow your tablets, speak to your pharmacist.
 Your medication may come in a different form, such as a liquid or a patch, which could be easier for you to take.
 Always check with your pharmacist first before crushing tablets, as this can change the way some medications work and can even be dangerous.

-- Download Swallowing problems after stroke guide (PDF)
+- Download A complete guide to swallowing problems after stroke (PDF)

 NHS Inform (Scotland)